-The Academic Personnel Certificate Program consists of eight classes:
+The Academic Personnel Certificate Program consists of the following classes:

 To earn a certificate, all classes must be completed within a two-year period.
 Introduction to Academic Personnel is a prerequisite for all other classes for individuals working towards the certificate.

 Introduction to Academic Personnel: This class will provide an overview of all academic titles, processes and policies.
 Ladder faculty as well as temporary teaching and research titles will be discussed.
 Other topics will include academic terminology, appropriate use of the various academic titles, salary administration and the review process.
 This class is a prerequisite for all other classes for individuals who wish to obtain a certificate.

 Faculty Primer: Have you ever wondered what an "LSOE" is or why some instructors are referred to as "Senate Faculty" and others as "Non-Senate Faculty?"
 Do you know the difference between a merit and a promotion, or what "eligibility" means, or how the salary scales work?
 We break down the basic concepts underpinning faculty appointments and advancements and offer a chance to discuss items that we sometimes take for granted.

 Senate Faculty Advancements: Once a new faculty member is hired, what needs to be done to assure their successful advancement up the ladder, and what is the role of the departmental staff in this process?
 Eligibility, preparation of an advancement case, and the advancement process are just a few of the topics to be covered in this class.

 Academic Recruitments: The first step in hiring an academic employee is the recruitment process.
 This class will cover all aspects of academic recruitment including: how to conduct a search, UC Recruit, search waivers, policies and procedures, and best practices.